pmcgrath/pmcgrath.github.com/_posts/2012-07-08-create-content-using-github-pages.md

 mkdir \_posts

 ## Basic content
-Create the following files ensuring they do not include a BOM if utf8
+Create the following files ensuring they do not include a BOM if utf8 encoded
 * \_config.yml
 * index.html
 * \_layouts\default.html